Stats and research

 These charts show the barriers to learning experienced by survey respondents.
 A number of surveys from 2002 onwards included a question asking respondents what had prevented them from learning or made it difficult.

 Year-on-year, roughly 10 to 15 per cent of adults say that work or other time pressures prevent them from learning, with a similar proportion saying that they feel too old.
-Fewer than one in 10 adults consistently cite childcare or other caring responsibilities, with a similar proportion saying that cost prevents them.
-Each year, 18 to 27 per cent of adults say that other barriers are preventing them from learning; for most years around two-fifths say that there are no barriers or that they consider they have no need to learn.
+Fewer than one in 10 adults consistently cite childcare or other caring responsibilities.
+Generally, a similar proportion of adults say that cost prevents them, although for 2021 and 2022 the proportion of adults citing cost as a barrier is higher, perhaps owing to rising costs of living.
+Each year, 18 to 36 per cent of adults say that other barriers are preventing them from learning.
+For most years, around two-fifths say that there are no barriers or that they consider they have no need to learn, although in 2021 and 2022 this figure declined to around a fifth.

 Use the boxes at the side of the chart to explore breakdowns of the overall trends by demographic characteristics.
 The buttons at the top show a separate chart for each demographic; the additional buttons on each chart can be used to show breakdowns by each barrier.